 ENGLIS H SESSIO NS Teachers to cover all strands of profile which are linked to the new EYFS framework.
-Teaching of English - 4 sessions per week minimum using the Plazoom Scheme of Work .
-Teaching of English - 4 sessions per week minimum using the Plazoom Scheme of Work .
+Teaching of English - 4 sessions per week minimum using the Plazoom Scheme of Work.
+Teaching of English - 4 sessions per week minimum using the Plazoom Scheme of Work.
 SPELLINGS Spelling in EYFS is linked to individual pupil phonics phases.
-Pupils to be assigned a word list of group (i.e. stage 3 = Year 3) or lin KS2: Using Spelling Shed PowerPoint p found in 'Resources', children to o to embed new spellings for the we ked to their level of learning. presentations and pupil activities, complete an activity each morning The teaching of Speaking and Listening skills underpins all areas within the English curriculum.
+Pupils to be assigned a word list on Spelling Shed for their year group (i.e. stage 3 = Year 3) or linked to their level of learning.
+KS2: Using Spelling Shed PowerPoint presentations and pupil activities, found in 'Resources', children to complete an activity each morning to embed new spellings for the week.
+The teaching of Speaking and Listening skills underpins all areas within the English curriculum.

 Written Feedback Code

 Introduced in Year I

 Full stops •

 Capital letter CL

 Finger space FS

 Exclamation mark ļ

 Question mark ?

 Conjunction +

 Presentation Р

-Adventurous vocabulary V
+Adventurous vocabulary ٧